 It’s perfectly normal to hate sin.
 It’s perfectly normal to be disappointed when we struggle with sin.
 It’s perfectly normal avoid sin.
 But, it’s not perfectly normal to think believers must ‘ask for forgiveness’ over and over before we are forgiven of sins.

 This confusion comes from a single verse in the bible – 1 John 1:9.
-Interestingly enough there are no other verses that teaches a man assisted system of believers asking God for forgiveness in order to active His promise.
+Interestingly enough there are no other verses that teach a man-assisted system of believers asking God for forgiveness in order to activate His promise.
 If 1 John 1:9 meant what many people think it does then we have to ask why didn’t Paul, James or anyone else write about it?
 Wouldn’t that be a really big deal?
-Of course it would.
-The truth is 1 John 1:9 has been severely distorted by religion and has caused all kinds of man-made theologies to be built from it.
+Of course, it would.
+The truth is that 1 John 1:9 has been severely distorted by religion and has caused all kinds of man-made theologies to be built from it.
 Let look:

 [1 John 1:9] If we CONFESS our sins, he is faithful and just and will FORGIVE us our sins and purify us from all unrighteousness.

-Left alone that verse can be applied Christians or unbelievers, but in context he is addressing the just the unbeliever, and verse 9 and simply sharing the gospel and telling them if they confess their sins the God will forgive them.
+Left alone that verse can be applied to Christians or unbelievers, but in context, he is addressing just the unbeliever, and verse 9 simply sharing the gospel and telling them if they confess their sins then God will forgive them.
 Note: verse 9 says God cleanses us from ALL unrighteousness, not just some.
-1 John 1 is only 10 verses long, and the author starts of by trying to prove Jesus really was raised from the dead.
+1 John 1 is only 10 verses long, and the author starts off by trying to prove Jesus really was raised from the dead.
 He uses several sensory words like we ‘heard’ Him, ‘touched’ Him, ‘saw’ Him.
-In other words he is saying “believe us, we are witnesses”.
+In other words, he is saying “believe us, we are witnesses”.
 And to best understand verse 9 we merely need to look at verses 8 & 10.

 Verse 8: “If we say that we have NO SIN, we are deceiving ourselves and the truth is NOT in us.”